viamrobotics/docs/docs/tutorials/services/webcam-line-follower-robot.md

    {{% snippet "show-secret.md" %}}

-   Copy the robot's address and api key and paste them into the definition for the `connect()` function, replacing the placeholders shown there.
+   Copy the robot's address and API key and paste them into the definition for the `connect()` function, replacing the placeholders shown there.

 1. You can run the program from your computer or from your Pi.
    If you would like to get your program onto your Pi, you have a few options.